jkomoros/prompt-garden/README.md

 - `name` - A named variable in environment to get.
 - `else` - If the key does not exist, execute this sub-expression and return its value instead.

+#### random

+Returns a value from 0 to 1, randomly.
+See also `random-seed` to set the seed for sub-expressions.

+Required parameters:
+- (none)

 #### let

 Sets a named variable in environment to value for sub-expressions in block.
 It returns the return value of block.
 See also `var` and `let-multi`.